gluster/nbd-runner/README.md

 	help
 		display help for nbd-runner command

-	threads <NUM>
+	threads <NUMBER>
-		specify the IOs threads number
+		specify the IO thread number for each mapped backstore, 1 as default

-	host <LISTEN_HOST>
+	rpchost <RPC_HOST>
+		specify the listenning IP for the RPC server, INADDR_ANY as default

+	maphost <MAP_HOST>
-		specify the listenning IP for new comming map opt
+		specify the listenning IP for the MAP server, INADDR_ANY as default

 	version
 		show version info and exit.